servicetitan/Stl.Fusion/docs/tutorial/Intro.md

-3. Consistency can be **eventual** - this is a fancy way of saying that if you'll leave the system "untouched" (i.e. won't introduce new changes), at some future point it will be in a consistent state.
-Obviously, eventual consistency can be partial too.
+3. Consistency can be **eventual** - this is a fancy way of saying that if you'll leave the system "untouched" (i.e. won't introduce new changes), *eventually* (i.e. at some point in future) you will find it in a consistent state.

 4. **Any non-malfunctioning system is at least eventually consistent**.
-   Being worse than eventually consistent is almost exactly the same as "being prone to a failure you won't *ever* recover from".
+   Being worse than eventually consistent is almost exactly the same as "being prone to a failure you won't recover from - *ever*".

-5. "Caching" is just a fancy way of saying "we store the results of computations somewhere and reuse them without running the actual computation again".
+5. **"Caching"** is just a fancy way of saying "we store the results of computations somewhere and reuse them without running the actual computation again".
    * Typically "caching" implies use of high-performance key-value